theSKETCH01/My-Portfolio-with-JS-/README.md

-This is a basic Portfolio Webpage about myself which i have enhanced using the CSS and JS.
+This is a basic Portfolio Webpage about myself which i have enhanced using CSS and JS.